NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

 ### Consolidate tab

 Developers typically consider it bad practice to use different versions of the same NuGet package across different projects in the same solution.
-When you choose to manage packages for a solution, use the **Consolidate** tab of the **NuGet Package Manager** window to discover where packages with distinct version numbers are used by different projects in the solution.
+Visual Studio allows you to use a common version for your NuGet packages.
+To do so, use the **Consolidate** tab of the **NuGet Package Manager** window to discover where packages with distinct version numbers are used by different projects in the solution.

 ![Screenshot showing the Manage Packages for Solution window with the Consolidate tab selected.](media/consolidate-tab.png)

 In this example, the ClassLibrary1 project is using EntityFramework 6.2.0, whereas ConsoleApp1 is using EntityFramework 6.1.0.
-To consolidate package versions, do the following steps:
+To consolidate package versions, follow these steps:

 1. From the **Consolidate** tab, select the projects to update in the project list.

-1. Select the version to use for all those projects in the **Version** control.
-For example, **EntityFramework v6.2.0**.
+1. Select the version to use for all these projects in the **Version** list.

 1. Select **Install**.

-   The NuGet Package Manager installs the selected package version into all selected projects, after which the package no longer appears on the **Consolidate** tab.
+   The NuGet Package Manager installs the selected package version into all the selected projects, after which the package no longer appears on the **Consolidate** tab.

 ## Package sources

-To manage NuGet package sources:
+To manage NuGet package sources, follow these steps:

 1. To change the source from which Visual Studio obtains packages, select a source from the **Package source** selector.

    ![Screenshot showing the Package source selector highlighted.](media/package-source-selector.png)

-1. To change the package source options, select the **Settings** icon in the NuGet Package Manager or use the **Tools > Options** command.
+1. To change the package source options, select the **Settings** icon or select **Tools** > **Options**.

     ![Screenshot showing the Package source settings icon highlighted.](media/package-source-settings.png)